yusifsalam/cyber-security-project/README.md

 The aim of this project is to create a webapp that is unsecure by design.
 The app should contain at least five flaws from the OWASP top ten list.
 The project is done as part of the course [Cyber Security Base 2020](https://cybersecuritybase.mooc.fi/).

+## Installation

+You need python 3 with pip installed.
+Clone the repository, cd to the cloned repository and create a new virtual environment `python3 -m venv venv`.
+Now activate the newly installed venv `source venv/bin/activate`.
+Note that the venv activation command will depend on your OS and shell.
+With the venv activated, run `pip install -r requirements.txt` to install the needed requirements.

+The app can be started with `python manage.py runserver`.

 ## Vulnerabilities

 These are the vulnerabilities present in the app: